OpenStack Ansible with OpenVSwitch

 Step 7: Verify OVS Configuration

-SSH into a compute node and check OVS:
+SSH into a compute or network node and verify the OVS topology and agent status:

 sudo ovs-vsctl show